bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 as requested.

-Subject identifiers requested by the RC serve only to identify the RO in the context of the AS and MUST NOT be used as communication channels by the RC, as discussed in {{response-subject}}.
-One method of requesting communication channels and other identity claims are discussed in {{request-oidc-claims}}, but the details are outside the scope of this specification.
+Subject identifiers requested by the RC serve only to identify the RO in the context of the AS and can't be used as communication channels by the RC, as discussed in {{response-subject}}.
+One method of requesting communication channels and other identity claims are discussed in {{request-oidc-claims}}.

 The AS SHOULD NOT re-use subject identifiers for multiple different ROs.

 [[ Editor's Note: What we're really saying here is that "even if the AS gives you an email address to identify the user, that isn't a claim that this is a valid email address for that current user, so don't try to email them."
-In order to get a workable email address, or anything that]]
+In order to get a workable email address, or anything that you can use to contact them, you'd need a full identity protocol and not just this.
+Also, subject identifiers are asserted by the AS and therefore naturally scoped to the AS.
+Would changing the name to "as_sub_ids" or "local_sub_ids" help convey that point? ]]

 Note: the "sub_ids" and "assertions" request fields are independent of each other, and a returned assertion MAY omit a requested subject